MD Discovery

 Build your own Medical degree

-Within MD Discovery, students are presented with four Discovery subjects, one at each year of their MD journey, which serve as building blocks to construct well-rounded medical expertise.
-Our team of Course Advisors are available throughout your MD program to support you in your Discovery journey.
-Each MD Discovery subject is a prerequisite of the one before.
+Our team of Course Advisors are available at key decision points to support you in your Discovery choices.
 It is anticipated that students will undertake one MD Discovery subject in each year level of the MD program.

 See below the intended learning outcomes for the discovery subjects at each year level: